kondurupriyanka/book-hive-community/README.md

 1. Dark Mode: Toggle between light and dark themes for better user experience.

-2.Bookmarking: Users can bookmark their favorite books for quick access.
+2. Bookmarking: Users can bookmark their favorite books for quick access.

-3.Search Functionality: Search for books by title, author, or genre.
+3. Search Functionality: Search for books by title, author, or genre.

 **Use your preferred IDE**